VicTeach events 2023

 The first VicTeach event was held ten years ago.
 We felt that it was only right to mark this anniversary by bringing staff and students together for an event that celebrates, in a light-hearted way, the great teaching that happens at this university.

-We have challenged the Victoria University Debating Society to participate in a debate "This house believes that ignorance is bliss" against a team of academic teaching staff.
+We challenged the Victoria University Debating Society to participate in a debate "This house believes that ignorance is bliss" against a team of academic teaching staff.

 We had a great turnout of very supportive attendees, making it a truly memorable and engaging celebration of the VicTeach anniversary!